sayanbasak0/spin_monte_carlo/README.md

-# Monte Carlo and Zero Temperature simulations w/ Parallelization
+# Monte Carlo and Zero Temperature simulations w/ Parallelization (OpenMP)

 ## System consists of Hard Spins, with O(n>0) symmetry, on a (d>0)-dimensional Lattice, with square symmetry, interacting with nearest neighbors only.